anjana-k-clt/Data-Analysis_Projects/README.md

 ### Data Cleaning

-Data cleaning and formatting was done using Microsoft Excel
+Data cleaning and formatting were done using Microsoft Excel

 ### Exploratory Data Analysis (EDA)